Christ The King RC Primary School

 In our outdoor area, we have set up a prayer garden where the children will be encouraged to engage in prayer and worship.
 We will hold special celebration here, such as Harvest, Remembrance Day and the Crowning of Our Lady.

-Our topic for this half-term is "All About Me."
+Our topic for this half-term is "Space."
 Please click here to see our Knowledge Organiser for this half term.

 Maths